hackbinghamton/CloudComputingWorkshop/AlexaSkills/Dialogue.md

  -- Internal hyphens ("long-term")
  - You can make custom slots to decrease the number of utterances you have to write.
 If you find yourself writing utterances repeatedly, but interchanging one word every time, you can make a custom slot for those interchangeable words.
  - Don't forget to make lists of utterances for both in-skill and one-shot situations.

+## Exercise
+List 5 possible utterances for the question, "What is your favorite food?".
+Here's one to start you off: My favorite food is {food}.